aquasecurity/pipeline-enforcer-action/README.md

-# Aqua Pipeline Security
+# Pipeline Enforcer Action

-The Aqua Pipeline Security action protects GitHub workflows by generating an activity profile of the workflow job using Aqua Security's [Tracee](https://github.com/aquasecurity/tracee).
+The Pipeline Enforcer Action protects GitHub workflows by generating an activity profile of the workflow job using Aqua Security's [Tracee](https://github.com/aquasecurity/tracee).
 This action allows gaining both visibility of the workflow jobs activity, and to policies enforcement over the Aqua platform.
 To use this action, it is required to have an Aqua account in addition to a key and a secret generated over the platform.

 Open source version of this action is available [here](https://github.com/aquasecurity/tracee-action).